klebgenomics/Kleborate/docs/source/index.rst

 * Updated MLST & virulence databases
 * Column ``Chr_ST``  has been removed in v3, as it is redundant with ``ST``
-* AMR database updated based on CARD v3.2.9 (June 2024)
+* Updated AMR database to Kleborate_AMRdb_v3.3
+* Mutations are reported using  `HGVS nomenclature <https://github.com/AMRverse/AMRrulesCuration/blob/main/syntax.md>`_
-* Added ``$`` to indicate when PmrB or MgrB have a mutation in the start codon that may disrupt translation (in ``Col_mutations`` column)
+* Added ``p.(Met1?)`` to indicate when PmrB or MgrB have a mutation in the start codon that may disrupt translation (in ``Col_mutations`` column)
 * Added check for synonymous mutation in ompK36 (25 C > T) associated with increased resistance to carbapenems (in ``Omp_mutations`` column)
+* Added new AMR genotyping report compatible with the `hAMRonization <https://github.com/pha4ge/hAMRonization/blob/master/schema/PHA4GE%20AMR%20Gene%20%26%20Variant%20Specification.csv>`_ standard developed by the Public Health Alliance for Genomic Epidemiology (PHA4GE).
+* Added a module for Ciprofloxacin resistance prediction
+* Updated rmp typing to detect expression of the *rmp*locus
+* Added new module for typing *peg-344* gene
+* Added new module for cgMLST and Lin codes
+* Added new module for typing *mrk* operon
 * Updated to use Kaptive v3, which has some changes to the names of output variables:
   * ``K_locus_missing_genes``  has been renamed ``K_Missing_expected_genes``
   * ``O_locus_missing_genes``  has been renamed ``O_Missing_expected_genes``
-* Added new AMR genotyping report compatible with the `hAMRonization <https://github.com/pha4ge/hAMRonization/blob/master/schema/PHA4GE%20AMR%20Gene%20%26%20Variant%20Specification.csv>`_. standard developed by the Public Health Alliance for Genomic Epidemiology (PHA4GE).
-* Added a module for Ciprofloxacin resistance prediction
-*  Mutations are reported using  `HGVS nomenclature <https://github.com/AMRverse/AMRrulesCuration/blob/main/syntax.md>`_.
-* Added new module for cgMLST and Lin codes
-* Added new module for typing mrk operon
-* Updated rmp typing
-* Added new module for typing peg-344 gene
 * Updated assembly statistics module to use qualibact-v1.0 curated thresholds
-* Added new genome specification report compartible with the Public Health Alliance for Genomic Epidemiology (PHA4GE).
+* Added new genome specification report compartible with the Public Health Alliance for Genomic Epidemiology.
+* Added new module for KoSC K and O locus typing

-* Added new modules for *Escherichia* species: pathotyping, typing of the LEE pathogenicity island, ClermonTyping, typing of stx types using StxTyper, O:H serotyping using ECTyper, AMR typing using AMRFinderPlus
+* Added new modules for *Escherichia* species: pathotyping, typing of the LEE pathogenicity island, ClermonTyping, typing of stx types using StxTyper, O:H serotyping using ECTyper, pks typing, AMR typing using AMRFinderPlus